DataDog/dd-trace-dotnet/docs/Datadog.Trace.Bundle/README.md

 # `Datadog.Trace.Bundle` NuGet package

-This package contains the Datadog .NET APM suite.
-As other setups, it enables Tracing, Continuous Profiler and ASM.
-For tracing though, it allows both automatic and custom instrumentation.
-It is meant to be used mainly when access to the application server is limited (eg on Azure Service Fabric).
-Refer to the next section for more details on when to use this package.
+This package contains the full Datadog .NET APM suite for Tracing (automatic, and custom), Continuous Profiler and Application Security Monitoring (ASM).

+## Should I install this package?

+Do **not** install this package if any of the following are true:

+- You have already installed the [Datadog .NET Tracer MSI](https://docs.datadoghq.com/tracing/trace_collection/dd_libraries/dotnet-core/?tab=windows#install-the-tracer) on Windows.
+Install [Datadog.Trace](https://www.nuget.org/packages/Datadog.Trace) instead if you need custom instrumentation.
+- You have already installed the [Datadog .NET package on Linux](https://docs.datadoghq.com/tracing/trace_collection/dd_libraries/dotnet-core/?tab=linux#install-the-tracer).
+Install [Datadog.Trace](https://www.nuget.org/packages/Datadog.Trace) instead if you need custom instrumentation.
+- You instrument your application using the .NET dd-trace tool.
+Install [Datadog.Trace](https://www.nuget.org/packages/Datadog.Trace) instead if you need custom instrumentation.
+- Your application is running in Azure App Services.
+Install [the AAS extension](https://docs.datadoghq.com/serverless/azure_app_services/?tab=net) instead.
+- Your application is running in IIS on Windows.
+This package is not supported; [install the MSI](https://docs.datadoghq.com/tracing/trace_collection/dd_libraries/dotnet-core/?tab=windows#install-the-tracer) instead, and install [Datadog.Trace](https://www.nuget.org/packages/Datadog.Trace) if you also need custom instrumentation.

+Install this package if:

+- You are running in a scenario where you can't install an MSI or Linux package.
+Services such as Azure Service Fabric provide limited access to the underlying server.
+- You want to use both custom and automatic instrumentation, and keeping tracer versions in-sync is a chore.
+- You are running multiple applications on a server and some of them use custom instrumentation, as well as automatic instrumentation.
+- You prefer to deploy a static set of binaries rather than relying on existing infrastructure on the host.

 > If you are using automatic instrumentation and would like to interact with APM only through C# attributes, see the [Datadog.Trace.Annotations](https://www.nuget.org/packages/Datadog.Trace.Annotations/) NuGet package.

-## When should you use Datadog.Trace.Bundle
+## What does Datadog.Trace.Bundle contain?

-Consider using this package mainly in scenarios where other setups aren't possible.
-For instance, [on Windows, please install the tracer using our MSI](https://docs.datadoghq.com/tracing/trace_collection/dd_libraries/dotnet-core/?tab=windows#install-the-tracer), on [linux, using the appropriate package](https://docs.datadoghq.com/tracing/trace_collection/dd_libraries/dotnet-core/?tab=linux#install-the-tracer), on AAS Windows, rely on the [AAS extension](https://docs.datadoghq.com/serverless/azure_app_services/?tab=net).

-Also note, that `Datadog.Trace.Bundle` will not allow you to trace apps running in IIS.
+Datadog.Trace.Bundle contains two things:

+- A reference to the [Datadog.Trace NuGet package](https://www.nuget.org/packages/Datadog.Trace) for custom instrumentation.
+- The native binaries required for automatic instrumentation, for the Continuous Profiler, and for ASM.

+These native binaries are identical to those installed by the MSI and Linux installer packages, so Datadog.Trace.Bundle should be considered an alternative deployment mechanism for automatic instrumentation.

+The main advantages of Datadog.Trace.Bundle over the MSI or Linux packages are:
+- You can use it in locations where you cannot access the underlying host to install the MSI or Linux package.
+- You can have multiple applications on the same host using different versions of Datadog.Trace.Bundle without issue.

 ## Getting Started

 1. Configure the Datadog agent for APM [as described in our documentation](https://docs.datadoghq.com/tracing/setup_overview/setup/dotnet-core#configure-the-datadog-agent-for-apm).
-2. Add the `Datadog.Trace.Bundle` to your project.
+2. Add the [Datadog.Trace.Bundle](https://www.nuget.org/packages/Datadog.Trace.Bundle) NuGet package to your project, using `dotnet add package Datadog.Trace.Bundle`, for example.
-3. Configure the tracer on the server, as shown below
+3. Configure the tracer on the server, as [described below](#configure-the-tracer)
 4. [View your live data on Datadog](https://app.datadoghq.com/apm/traces).

 ### Configure the tracer

-In addition to adding the nuget to your project, you need to set the following required environment variables for automatic instrumentation to attach to your application.
+After adding the NuGet package to your project, set the following **required** environment variables to enable automatic instrumentation of your application.

 > **_NOTE:_**
 The following are the mandatory variables.
 More options are available in our public documentation for the [Tracer](https://docs.datadoghq.com/tracing/trace_collection/library_config/dotnet-core/?tab=environmentvariables) and the [Continuous Profiler](https://docs.datadoghq.com/profiler/enabling/dotnet/?tab=linux#configuration) to tune your usage.